Matir Moina: Pre-production

-Since many years, Tareque and Catherine Masud were planning to make a feature based on Tareque's childhood experience at the Madrasa (Islamic school) during the late 1960s in the East Pakistan (now Bangladesh).
+For many years, Tareque and Catherine Masud were planning to make a feature based on Tareque's childhood experience at the madrasa (Islamic school) during the late 1960s in the East Pakistan (now Bangladesh).
 That was a turbulent period in the history of Bangladesh.
 Before liberation its eastern wing Islamic State of Pakistan was divided into a strong secular and democratic movement and a pro-Islamic military junta bent on stifling dissent and reform which leads to 1969 Mass uprising in East Pakistan.
 The film contents reference to historical events.
 In this film, Masud wanted to tell his autobiographical story through the childish vision.
 In May 2000, based on the quality of the screenplay they received a grant from the French Ministry of Culture and Communication and the Ministry of Europe and Foreign Affairs Fonds Sud (South Fund) for the production of films.
 This grant also covered the film stock, 35 mm camera equipment and necessary laboratory facilities.
 Later, Paris-based production and distribution company Mk2, was contracted to co-produce and distribute the film internationally.
 Multiple producers co-produced the film with Catherine.